patience4711/ESP32-CAMERA/README.md

 <br>Please note: by popular demand I have published the code here but i do not feel responsible for problems as to compiling.
 Impossible for me to know why it doesn't compile in your situation.

 ## other challenges
-view orientation
+**View orientation**<br>
-The esp32cam boards can have a different image orientation, i have 2 boards, one is portrait and the other landscape.
+The esp32cam boards come with different image orientations, i have 2 boards, one is portrait and the other landscape.
 So there should be an option to rotate the image in the software.
-I have already found a way to do this and implemented it in version 1_4.
+I have already found a way to do this and implemented it in version 1_4.<br>
+**Doorbell**<br>
 I also added an option to use the device as a doorbell that sends an mqtt message.
-And an option to make a photo and save it on SPIFFS
+And an option to make a photo and save it on SPIFFS.
+**face recognition**<br>
 The face recognition seems not to work on this board.
-Still anothe thing to research is to make a custom partition scheme so that we have more program space.
+Still another thing to research is to make a custom partition scheme so that we have more program space.